Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

 ## Development phase

 When the project reaches this phase we could say that the project has officialy started.
 This does not mean that it will be sucessful, but we minimized the chance of working on something which is not feasible.
 I will expand more on the topic of software project development in one of my next posts.
-Thanks for reading the article and good luck on your projects!
+Thanks for reading the article and good luck on your own projects!